matthewdurbin/RadSI/README.md

         R_Activity  - this is the activity of your source at the referenced date time (Ex: 30)
         Unit        - this is the units of activity for your source (Ex: mCi)

-DELETE - this deletes a source from the inventory and updates invetory.csv.
+DELETE - This deletes a source from the inventory and updates invetory.csv.
 The parameter is:
         name       - this is the "nick name" of your specific sourc (Ex: medical1)

-NOW - this calculates the current activity of the specified source.
+NOW - This calculates the current activity of the specified source.
 The paramter is:
         name       - this is the "nick name" of your specific sourc (Ex: medical1)

-ON - this calculates the activity of the specified source on a specified datetime.
+ON - This calculates the activity of the specified source on a specified datetime.
 The parameters are:
-        name       - this is the "nick name" of your specific sourc (Ex: medical1) date       - this is the datetime at which you wish to calculate the activity of the specified source
+        name       - this is the "nick name" of your specific sourc (Ex: medical1) date       - this is the datetime at which you wish to calculate the activity of the specified source (Ex: 12-7-2019-12:30:00)

+PLOT - This allows the activity of a specified source to be plotted agaisnt time from the referenced datetime of that source
+        name       - this is the "nick name" of your specific sourc (Ex: medical1) date       - this is the upperbound of the time plotted (Ex: 12-7-2019-12:30:00).
+If left blank, the time is taken as now